hai-vr/documentation/docs/changelogs/prefabulous-avatar.md

 - Since this only affects some vertices (non-zero delta pos or a non-zero recalculated delta normals), this prevents incorrect delta normals from contaminating unrelated vertices in the mesh.

 :::danger
-Enabling Erase Custom Split Normals can result in **worse results** in meshes that don't have custom split normals.
+Enabling Erase Custom Split Normals can lead to **worse results** in meshes that don't have custom split normals.

 Only give this a try on blendshapes where shading defects are clearly visible only after you've tried Recalculate Normals first without this option.